smartstore/user-docs/en/user-guide/data-exchange/import/managing-import-profiles.md

 | Quote character | Choose the quotation character. |
 | Inner quote character | Choose the inner quote character used for escaping. |

-> [!INFO]
+{% hint style="info" %}
-> The first row of a CSV file must contain headers of the columns that they stand for.
+The first row of a CSV file must contain headers of the columns that they stand for.
+{% endhint %}

 ### Import field data mapping